AdobeDocs/analytics.en/help/import/data-connectors/silverpop-overview/silverpop-analytics-code.md

 ---
 description: If you selected the JavaScript Plug-In data collection method, copy the following lines of code and add them to the Analytics code on your pages
-seo-description: If you selected the JavaScript Plug-In data collection method, copy the following lines of code and add them to the Analytics code on your pages
-seo-title: Analytics Plug-In Code
 title: Analytics Plug-In Code
 uuid: 534874bd-49d9-4b15-8019-b503dfcf3182
 ---